 If you’re interested in hiking but don’t have a lot of hiking experience, we heartily endorse Artist’s Bluff.
 Perhaps this will be your gateway to more hikes in the White Mountains!

 If you enjoy waterfalls, geology, plants, or beautiful places where Mother Nature seems to be showing off, you will love the Flume Gorge.
 This natural wonder is one of the highlights of Franconia Notch State Park, easily one of the best parts of the White Mountains.

-The Flume Gorge is a natural passageway between two enormous walls of granite, set at the base of Mount Liberty.
+The Flume Gorge is a natural passageway between two enormous walls of granite, set at the base of Mount Liberty in Franconia Notch State Park in Lincoln.
 Through the gorge, you walk along wooden pathways and staircases, ascending to the source of the rushing water until you reach Avalanche Falls.

 The White Mountains are full of beautiful places to visit, but the Flume Gorge is one of our favorites.
 Greenery seems to spring up from every spare piece of Earth, and the air is misty and fresh.
 It’s also one of our favorite spots for Instagram photos.

 There are several other attractions at the Flume Gorge: the Flume Covered Bridge, one of the loveliest small covered bridges in the state; the Wolf Den, a cave you can crawl through; and the Glacial Boulders, some of these enormous rocks dating back 25,000 years.